Vanessa Blair-Lewis

 In 2017-18, led Bethune-Cookman to the most single-season (24) and MEAC (15) wins in program history

-Bethune Cookman’s scoring offense finished 1st in the MEAC in 2019-20
+Bethune Cookman’s scoring offense finished ranked 1st in the MEAC in 2019-20

 Bethune-Cookman’s scoring defense finished nationally ranked 26th in 2017-18 and 8th in 2016-17, as well as 1st in the MEAC in 2016-17 and 2015-16

-As a Division I Head Coach, has recruited and coached 38 all-conference team selections, as well as three Players of the Year, one Rookie of the Year, and six Defensive Players of the Year
+As a Division I Head Coach, has recruited and coached 42 all-conference team selections, as well as three Players of the Year, six Defensive Players of the Year, two Rookies of the Year, and one Most Improved Player of the Year

-A two-time NEC Player of the Year, was inducted into the Mount St. Mary’s Sports Hall of Fame in 2002, NEC Hall of Fame in 2013 and playing jersey was retired in 2019
+A two-time NEC Player of the Year, was inducted into the Mount St. Mary’s University Athletic Hall of Fame in 2002, Northeast Conference Hall of Fame in 2013, and her jersey number was retired by Mount St. Mary’s in 2019

 Head Coach Record